-Many consumers close credit cards after becoming what seems like too delinquent to catch up, because they're upset with the credit card issuer, or because they simply don't want the credit card anymore.
-It's important to know that closing a credit card won't make delinquencies go away and in some cases, closing a card could hurt your credit score more than it helps.
+It's important to know that closing a credit card won't make delinquencies go away and, in some cases, closing a card could hurt your credit score more than it helps.

-Here are five credit cards that you should never close and why it's better to leave them open.
+Here are a few reasons why closing credit cards can hurt your credit, and why it might be better to leave them open.

 When to Close a Credit Card